kirill-scherba/omap/README.md

 ```

 This code creates a new omap, inserts some key-value pairs, and then iterates over the omap in order, printing out each key-value pair.

+Execute this example on Go playground: [https://go.dev/play/p/LzauNwMuezB](https://go.dev/play/p/LzauNwMuezB)

+Or run it on your local machine: `go run ./examples/pairs/`

 ## Conclusion